 Sending us an email will help us to better track your application and assist you with any questions that you may have about your application.
 Should you have questions in regard to the admission process or wish to check on your application status, please do not hesitate to contact Ms. Jane Wood.

 Applicants are admitted in a cohort which starts in the Fall semester.
-The admission process is selective and all applicants will be ranked and considered for admission to the program until the cohort is complete.
-Applicants who are accepted to the cohort will be notified of their admission status in accordance to the following notification timeline: March, May; and July.
-Applicants remain in consideration until July 15 or the cohort is complete.
-After July 15 or when the cohort is complete, all remaining applicants under consideration will be notified of their admission status.
+The admission process is highly selective and all applicants will be ranked and considered for admission to the program until the cohort is complete.
+Based on our experience, we strongly recommend a minimum undergraduate GPA of 3.0.
+Applicants who are accepted to the cohort will be notified of their admission status in accordance to the notification timeline of June and July.
+Applicants may remain in consideration until July 15th or the cohort is complete.
+After July 15th or when the cohort is complete, all remaining applicants under consideration will be notified of their admission status.
 Applicants should keep in mind that the review process will consider the application holistically in order to determine the applicant's suitability for the program; a single application requirement will not necessarily determine whether or not a student is accepted for admission.

 As part of this review, some applicants may be asked to participate in an interview.
 This interview may include a written component.
 The department shall then determine whether or not to recommend applicants for admission to the program.